vtex-apps/release-notes/docs/2019-week-45-46/site-editor.md

 ### Topbar Tooltips

-In order to help users understand the new topbar buttons, tool tips were added during the hover.
+In order to help users understand the new topbar buttons, tooltips were added during the hover.

 ![site-editor-topbar-tooltip](https://user-images.githubusercontent.com/52087100/69551002-c09a8400-0f7a-11ea-8b9d-1b301946f7de.png)